JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q213360" title="Table Mountain">
 <param ve-entity eid="Q66569" title="Paul Hermann">
 Of the approximately 300 _Pelargonium_ species, _Pelargonium_ _triste_ was probably the first one to reach Europe before 1600, and it was subsequently introduced to France.
-By 1672, ten more species had been collected—mostly from Table Mountain, on the Cape Peninsula–and brought back to the Leiden Botanical Garden by Paul Hermann, a medical officer with the Dutch East India company (VOC).[^ref4]
+By 1672, ten more species had been collected—mostly from Table Mountain, on the Cape Peninsula–and brought back to the <Leiden Botanical Garden</span>by Paul Hermann, a medical officer with the Dutch East India company (VOC).[^ref4]
 <param ve-map center="-24.569, 25.879" zoom="4">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/jstor-labs/plant-humanities/master/geojson/map.pelargonium.geojson" title="pelargonium" active>